Skip to main content

 Example: Dromedary

-2. Order (ordo): Even-toed ungulates
+2. Order (ordo): Even-toed ungulates (related to giraffes, hippos, deer, goats, and antelopes)

-4. Genus (genus): Old World camelids
+4. Genus (genus): Old World camels (includes dromedaries and Bactrian camels)

 5. Species (species): Dromedary